-How the MCU Was Made: The Long Road to Getting ‘Captain Marvel’ on Screen
+Captain Marvel: Making the MCU's First Female-Led Superhero Movie

 The summer after Boden and Fleck were hired, the story for Captain Marvel was finally set, and Feige revealed at San Diego Comic-Con 2017 that the film would be a 1990s-set prequel with the Skrulls as the villains, and Samuel L. Jackson playing a younger version of Nick Fury alongside Clark Gregg as a younger version of Phil Coulson.
 The two would be de-aged using the visual effects technology that de-aged Robert Downey Jr. in Captain America: Civil War, albeit used to a much greater extent here.

 And yet the script was still in flux.
 In August 2017, Geneva Robertson-Dworet (Tomb Raider) took over scripting duties as LeFauve left to co-direct Disney Animation’s Gigantic (a project that would eventually be cancelled).
-Tonally, Boden and Fleck looked towards 90s action films like Terminator 2 and RoboCop for inspiration, and the cast continued to fill out with Jude Law playing Mar-Vell and Ben Mendelsohn playing the primary Skrull character Talos.
+Tonally, Boden and Fleck looked towards 90s action films like Terminator 2 and RoboCop for inspiration, and the cast continued to fill out with Jude Law playing Yon-Rogg, and Ben Mendelsohn playing the primary Skrull character Talos.

 Filming on Captain Marvel got underway on March 19th in Los Angeles, at which time Marvel Studios also revealed the film’s entire screenwriting team.
 In addition to LeFauve, Perlman, and Robertson-Dworet, it was revealed that GLOW creators Liz Flahive and Carly Mensch also contributed to the screenplay, and Boden and Fleck had done enough work themselves to earn screenplay by credits as well, bringing the total number of credited screenwriters on Captain Marvel up to seven—which didn’t include Bek Smith, who performed on-set rewrites.

-But the film’s story was indeed tricky, as the ending—SPOILER ALERT—reveals that Law’s Kree character Mar-Vell is actually the Big Bad, having trained Carol Danvers up and indoctrinated her to be hateful towards the Skrull people.
+But the film’s story was indeed tricky, as the ending—SPOILER ALERT—reveals that Law’s Kree character Yon-Rogg is actually the Big Bad, having trained Carol Danvers up and indoctrinated her to be hateful towards the Skrull people.
 As it turns out, the Skrulls are merely refugees looking for safe haven, making the story of Captain Marvel particularly potent.
-The film’s third act finds Carol turning ally towards the Kree and Mendelsohn’s character of Talos, having fully recovered her memories of her time on Earth and Mar-Vell’s true violent nature.
+The film’s third act finds Carol turning ally towards the Kree and Mendelsohn’s character of Talos, having fully recovered her memories of her time on Earth and Yon-Rogg’s true violent nature.

-The movie also introduces story elements that may or may not become crucial to future Marvel films—but have already had serious ramifications.
+The movie also introduces story elements that would become crucial to future Marvel stories.
 Talos, for example, returns in Spider-Man: Far from Home, as it’s revealed that Nick Fury has actually been spending his time post-Endgame on a Skrull ship and Talos has been on Earth shapeshifting in his place.
-The war between the Skrulls and the Kree is a major moment in Marvel Comics history, and it’s possible Captain Marvel laid the seeds for this to be a key story point in the post-Endgame MCU lineup.
+The war between the Skrulls and the Kree is a major moment in Marvel Comics history, and it’s no doubt the focus of the upcoming Marvel Studios Disney+ series Secret Invasion which brings back Mendelsohn and Jackson's characters.

 Captain Marvel hit theaters on March 8, 2019, just shy of two months before Avengers: Endgame.
 The proximity to the Avengers sequel did nothing to hurt Captain Marvel at the box office, as the film soared to an opening weekend of $153.4 million and a final worldwide total of $1.13 billion—higher than successful Marvel movies like Thor: Ragnarok, both Guardians of the Galaxy films, and Doctor Strange.
 In fact, the overall box office total was just shy of Captain America: Civil War’s worldwide tally, which is mighty impressive for an inaugural standalone film and more evidence that the audience was hungry for something different.

-No doubt Captain Marvel is seen as a key marker on the giant MCU roadmap, paving the way forward after the exit of Robert Downey Jr.’s Iron Man and Chris Evans’ Captain America.
+No doubt Captain Marvel is seen as a key marker on the giant MCU roadmap that paved the way forward after the exit of Robert Downey Jr.’s Iron Man and Chris Evans’ Captain America.
 Not only does the story of the film plant the seeds for a serious cosmic arc, but Larson’s Captain Marvel is a new, popular superhero more than capable of leading an Avengers team of her own.
 And the fact that she’s too pre-occupied with problems beyond our solar system during Avengers: Infinity War just proves there’s far more story where Captain Marvel came from.
 Her heroic cameo in Avengers: Endgame is one of that film’s highlights, so while the road to finally getting a female-led Marvel Studios superhero movie onscreen was unnecessarily long, it sure looks like it was worth the wait to get a hero as capable and compelling as Carol Danvers onscreen.

 But if Captain Marvel laid the foundation for future Marvel stories to come, the next Marvel movie would mark the studio’s biggest and most final "conclusion” to date, with story choices that took years to come together.
 Next week, we dig into the epic making of the biggest movie of all time: Avengers: Endgame.